 10. Consider That Roof Replacement

 If you’ve been thinking about a roof replacement for a while, winter could be the best time to do it.
-The weather is mild and won’t pick up again anytime soon, so you have plenty of time to replace your roof.
-If you’ve been making lots of repairs recently, a replacement might be a better idea.
+The seasonal weather is mild, so you have plenty of time to replace your roof.
+If you’ve been making a lot of repairs lately, replacing it might be a better idea.

-Florida winters might not be too harsh, but it’s still important to prepare your home by taking care of your roof.
+Florida winters might not be extremely harsh, but it’s still important to prepare your home by taking care of your roof.